2025

 Established the Conservation Innovation Center to empower the conservation community with access to the latest data and technology

 In 2022, for the first time, high-resolution change data became available for the Chesapeake as open data.
 This allows us to better understand what’s happening on the landscape and to do change detection and trend analysis.
-The significance of this cannot be understated.

 Click through our Anniversary Booklet